Tobacconist

-A tobacconist, also called a tobacco shop, a tobacconist's shop or a smoke shop, is a retailer of tobacco products in various forms and the related accoutrements, such as pipes, lighters, matches, pipe cleaners, and pipe tampers.
+A tobacconist, also called a tobacco shop, a tobacconist's shop or a smoke shop, is a retail business that sells tobacco products in various forms and the related accoutrements, such as pipes, lighters, matches, pipe cleaners, and pipe tampers.
 More specialized retailers might sell ashtrays, humidification devices, hygrometers, humidors, cigar cutters, and more.
 Books and magazines, especially ones related to tobacco are commonly offered.
 Items irrelevant to tobacco such as puzzles, games, figurines, hip flasks, walking sticks, and confectionery are sometimes sold.

-In the United States, a tobacconist shop is traditionally represented by a wooden Indian positioned nearby.
+In the United States, a tobacconist shop was traditionally represented by a wooden Indian positioned nearby.
 Most retailers of tobacco sell other types of product; today supermarkets, in many countries with a special counter, are usually the main sellers of the common brands of cigarette.

 In the United Kingdom, a common combination in small corner shops has been a newsagent selling newspapers and magazines, as well as confectionery and tobacco.
 In UK marketing and retailing this sector is referred to as "CONTOB" ("confectionery and tobacco").

-A Tabac is a shop licensed to sell tobacco products in France and Spain.
+A tabac or tabaccheria is a shop licensed to sell tobacco products in France, Spain and Italy.
 Tabacs also sell newspapers, telephone cards, postage stamps and multi-journey bus tickets.

-About
+Services and stock

 Specialist tobacconists are in theory educated and practiced in all things related to tobacco including its different forms, colors, scents, textures and tastes.
 They employ this knowledge to provide information regarding customers about the tobacco products.
 Due to the decline in the tobacco industry in recent decades and widespread use of mass-produced tobacco products, tobacconists have become scarce, though many smokers still prefer to buy their products from a tobacco shop with a tobacconist behind the counter.

 Standard tobacco shops in the United States generally specialize in cigarettes, roll-your-own supplies, smokeless tobacco such as nasal snuff, dipping tobacco and chewing tobacco, as well as cigars, and pipe tobacco.
 More recently, these smoke shops may also carry vaping supplies, and some may also double as head shops.

 More upscale tobacco shops tend to have a much larger emphasis on cigars and pipe tobacco.
 Many of these establishments will have a walk-in humidor, as well as a smoking lounge or even a bar.
 These stores, often categorizing themselves specifically as a cigar store generally have limited amounts of the other commonplace forms of tobacco.
-Tobacco stores in Australia are normally franchised stores these days, as privately owned tobacconists generally don't or won't comply with the big tobacco companies.
-Then there are now smaller online tobacconists calling themselves Boutique Online Stores these stores are 24 hour operated stores, these stores are more specialized with emphasis on service and knowledge.
+There are now smaller online tobacconists calling themselves Boutique Online Stores these stores are 24 hour operated stores, these stores are more specialized with emphasis on service and knowledge.